tgdwyer/tgdwyer.github.io/_chapters/higherorderfunctions.md

 const forEach = f=>l=>fold(_=>v=>f(v))(null)(l)
 ```

-Now, the function `f` takes one parameter and we don't do anything with its return type (in TypeScript we could enforce the return type to be `void`).
+Now, the function `f` takes one parameter and we don’t do anything with its return type (in TypeScript we could enforce the return type to be `void`).
 However, `fold` is expecting as its first argument a curried function of two parameters (the accumulator and the list element).
 Since in `forEach` we are not actually accumulating a value, we can ignore the first parameter, hence we give `fold` the function `_=>v=>f(v)`, to apply `f` to each value `v` from the list.

 But note that `v=>f(v)` is precisely the same as just `f`.